ReVanced-Extended-Community/Community-Guides/revancedextended wiki/yt-guide.md

 **b)** Download and install the latest [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest).

-(If you get an error saying "App not installed as app isn't compatible with your phone/tablet." or "App not installed.", it likely means that your device is not supported by the RVX Manager.
+(If you get an error saying "App not installed as app isn't compatible with your device." or "App not installed.", it likely means that your device is not supported by the RVX Manager.
 Refer to the [YT troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/yt-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) for further instructions.)

 ### **2. Downloading The YT APK**

 We will now check which version of YouTube we will need to download for us to patch it.
-If you have stock YouTube installed, open RVX Manager and press Patcher > Select an application.
+If you have stock YouTube installed, open the RVX Manager and press Patcher > Select an application.
 It will say the currently suggested version in the YouTube box, as shown [here](https://imgur.com/a/IzqCViD).

 You can also check the suggested version [here in the GitHub](https://github.com/inotia00/revanced-patches/tree/revanced-extended#readme).
 (Press **"Details"** underneath **"com.google.android.youtube"** and look at the target version column.
 [Here is an image demonstration](https://imgur.com/a/qFHifJz).)